LUMC/HAMLET/docs/source/snv-indels.rst

   * - gtf
     - GTF file with transcripts, used by STAR
     - yes
+  * - known_variants
+    - File containing known variants and their annotation
+    - no
   * - min_variant_depth
     - Minimum read depth to call a variant
     - no (default=2)